Collateral (finance): Marketable collateral

 Marketable collateral is the exchange of financial assets, such as stocks and bonds, for a loan between a financial institution and borrower.
 To be deemed marketable, assets must be capable of being sold under normal market conditions with reasonable promptness at current fair market value.
 For sizeable banks to accept a borrower's loan proposal, collateral must be equal to or greater than 100% of the loan or credit extension amount.
 In the United States of America, the bank's total outstanding loans and credit extensions to one borrower may not exceed 15 percent of the bank's capital and surplus (plus an additional 10 percent of the bank's capital and surplus if the bank fulfills certain qualifications).

 Reduction of collateral value is the primary risk when securing loans with marketable collateral.
 Financial institutions closely monitor the market value of any financial assets held as collateral and take appropriate action if the value subsequently declines below the predetermined maximum loan-to-value ratio.
 The permitted actions are generally specified in a loan agreement or margin agreement.

-Emerging fintech models have introduced cross-asset collateralization, where illiquid real assets (such as residential real estate) are leveraged to acquire liquid digital assets (such as Bitcoin), with the real estate serving as the security for the transaction.
-This mechanism, popularized in the mid-2020s by companies like Sovana and Milo, operates similarly to a shared equity agreement but specifically for funding digital investments.

-Tokenization of securities like company shares, pharmaceutical & defence project patents and mining licenses is an emerging novel concept of dynamic investment despite still being considered and classified as relatively experimental.
-Spektral Investment Bank is currently the only example of above mentioned novel complete tokenization concept via establishment of 800.000.000.00 EU worth in-kind collateral based capital composed of exclusive pharmaceutical & bioceucal patent rights and reserve volume approved mining licenses.

 Examples of collateral

-Intellectual property such as copyrights, patents, and trademarks, as well as royalty streams from licensing revenue, are increasingly being used as collateral.
+Intellectual property (IP) such as copyrights, patents, and trademarks, as well as royalty streams from licensing revenue, are increasingly being used as collateral.
 The use of IP as collateral in IP-backed finance transactions is the subject of a report series at the World Intellectual Property Organization.

 Many agricultural assets can be used as collateral, even unharvested crops in some cases.
 Some Italian banks (such as the Credito Emiliano) accept wheels of aging Parmigiano Reggiano cheese as collateral, and may even provide high-quality storage for it.